mdaffin/disconnected.systems/content/blog/2012-10-19-raspberry-powered-wallboard.md

-+++
+---
+aliases:
+- /raspberry-powered-wallboard/
+- /posts/raspberry-powered-wallboard/
+date: '2012-10-19T00:00:00Z'
-title = "Raspberry Powered Wallboard" description = "A guide on how to setup a raspberry pi to use as a wallboard that once booted automatically loads a webpage." slug = "raspberry-powered-wallboard" date = "2012-10-19T00:00:00Z" tags = [ "raspberry-pi", "archlinuxarm", "archlinux", "linux" ] aliases = [
+description: A guide on how to setup a raspberry pi to use as a wallboard that once booted automatically loads a webpage.
-    "/raspberry-powered-wallboard/",
-    "/posts/raspberry-powered-wallboard/",
-]
-+++
+slug: raspberry-powered-wallboard
+tags:
+- raspberry-pi
+- archlinuxarm
+- archlinux
+- linux
+title: Raspberry Powered Wallboard
+---

 Having information displayed on a wall or monitor in an office or other public space can be very useful to the people in that area.
 This post talks about how